homermultitext/hmt-archive/docs/index.md

 This will write a composite file name `hmt-RELEASE_NAME.cex`  in the `releases-cex` directory.

+## Layout of the archive

+See details about [file system organization and formats of archival files](layout) used to build CEX publications.

 ## Earlier build systems

 Prior to 2018, we used a gradle build system for assembling packages of published material that has passed final editorial review and verification into a unified representation in RDF.
 That system is no longer used but is documented [here](priorwork/groovy_builder).